 George Sauls, born in Nassau County in 1821, laid claim to a large parcel of land with his wife Adeline less than a mile from Osteen.
 The original petition for land grant reads: "A petition for land of 350 acres in Spanish East Florida at a place called Funk's Savannah, 1 mile above the public road leading to Georgia."

 The Sauls built a four room home using hand-hewn pine logs and carved pegs.
 (No nails) A breezeway through the center led to a kitchen, outhouse and well.
 Each room had a fireplace, with a chimney at each end of the house.
 There were two rooms on either side of the breezeway.

 By the end of the Civil War, George Sauls had enlarged the house to include a dining room, winter and summer kitchens, a pantry and a second story as their family had swelled to nine daughters and one son.

 The Sauls became close friends with the Osteen family and educated their children together.
 Eventually, the area was called Saulsville, one of a few stagecoach stops along the trail between booming Enterprise and New Smyrna Beach.

 The Sauls lived entirely off the land.
 They grew their own food, made their own clothes and built a community.
-The Sauls house welcomed religious leaders of many faiths.
-Whomever passed through the area, Jewish, Catholic or Protestant was invited to hold services in the west room of the home.
+They welcomed religious leaders of many faiths to hold services in the west room of the home.